why does my dog bark at night - a dog sitting in its bed in a dark room

 1. Attention-Seeking Behavior

 If your dog has learned that barking gets your attention, they may continue doing it.
+This behavior is also connected to why dogs whine and why dogs follow their owners everywhere — it is all about seeking comfort and reassurance from you.

 1. Changes in Environment